CONNECTICUT UNIFORM ELECTRONIC TRANSACTIONS ACT

 (6) "Electronic agent" means a computer program or an electronic or other automated means used independently to initiate an action or respond to electronic records or performances in whole or in part, without review or action by an individual.

-*(8) "Electronic signature" means an electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the [intent to sign] same intent as if the person had affixed the persons handwritten signature to the record.
-WILL REVISIT AT A LATER TIME.
+(8) "Electronic signature" means an electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign [

 (9) "Information" means data, text, images, sounds, codes, computer programs, software, databases, or the like.